silverstripe/cwp/docs/en/01_Working_with_projects/05_Customising_the_starter_theme.md

 In his book [Clean Code](https://www.amazon.com/dp/0132350882), Robert Martin talks about the importance of reading code vs. writing code.
 That what we write needs to be entirely focused on being easy to read and understand.
 That writing something succinctly is a waste of time if the effort makes understanding it harder.

-That's the main reason that the starter and Wātea themes have opted to use [AirBnB code styles for Javascript]](https://github.com/airbnb/javascript] and  [AirBnB CSS/Sass styleguide](https://github.com/airbnb/css) for Sass and CSS (with a minor adjustment to follow Bootstrap's class naming convention of single dashes rather than BEM).
+That's the main reason that the CWP Starter and Wātea themes have opted to use [AirBnB code styles for Javascript]](https://github.com/airbnb/javascript] and  [AirBnB CSS/Sass styleguide](https://github.com/airbnb/css) for Sass and CSS (with a minor adjustment to follow Bootstrap's class naming convention of single dashes rather than BEM).
 You don't have to use these, in your project, but if you do all of your code will resemble the style used in the Sass and JS theme files.

 ## Javascript linting